Adige-Calculations/GNU-Linux-handbook/src/GUI.md

 # GUI

-A graphical user interface (GUI) is a type of user interface that allows users to interact with a computer or device using visual elements such as icons, buttons, and windows.
-A GUI makes it easier for users to perform tasks by clicking on buttons or selecting options from menus, rather than having to type commands or navigate a command-line interface.
+A Graphical User Interface (GUI) is a programme that allows users to interact  using visual elements such as icons, buttons, and windows.
+A GUI makes it easier to perform tasks by clicking on buttons or selecting options from menus, rather than having to type commands or navigate a command-line interface.

 Setting the system to be a multiuser as default: